Space debris

+According to a report published in January 2025, scientists are encouraging vigilance around closing airspace more often to avoid collisions between airline flights and space debris reentering the earth's atmosphere amid an increasing volume of both.
+Following a destructive event, the explosion of SpaceX's Starship Flight 7 on January 16, 2025, the U.S. Federal Aviation Administration (FAA) slowed air traffic in the area where debris was falling.
+This prompted several aircraft to request diversion because of low fuel levels while they were holding outside the Debris Response Area.

 History

-Space debris began to accumulate in Earth orbit immediately with the first launch of an artificial satellite Sputnik 1 into orbit in October 1957.
-But even before that humans might have produced ejecta that became space debris, as in the August 1957 Pascal B test.
-Going back even earlier, there was natural ejecta from Earth in orbit.
+Space debris began to accumulate in Earth orbit with the launch of the first artificial satellite, Sputnik 1, into orbit in October, 1957.
+But even before this event, humans might have produced ejecta that became space debris, as in the August 1957 Pascal B test.
+Going back further, natural ejecta from Earth has entered orbit.

-After the launch of Sputnik, the North American Aerospace Defense Command (NORAD) began compiling a database (the Space Object Catalog) of all known rocket launches and objects reaching orbit: satellites, protective shields and upper-stages of launch vehicles.
-NASA later published modified versions of the database in two-line element set, and beginning in the early 1980s the CelesTrak bulletin board system re-published them.
+After the launch of Sputnik, the North American Aerospace Defense Command (NORAD) began compiling a database (the Space Object Catalog) of all known rocket launches and objects reaching orbit, including satellites, protective shields and upper-stages of launch vehicles.
+NASA later published modified versions of the database in two-line element sets, and beginning in the early 1980s, they were republished in the CelesTrak bulletin board system.

-The trackers (NORAD) who fed the database were aware of other objects in orbit, many of which were the result of in-orbit explosions.
-Some were deliberately caused during the 1960s anti-satellite weapon (ASAT) testing, and others were the result of rocket stages blowing up in orbit as leftover propellant expanded and ruptured their tanks.
-To improve tracking, NORAD employee John Gabbard kept a more detailed database of as many objects as he could identify.
+NORAD trackers who fed the database were aware of other objects in orbit, many of which were the result of in-orbit explosions.
+Some were deliberately caused during anti-satellite weapon (ASAT) testing in the 1960s, and others were the result of rocket stages blowing up in orbit as leftover propellant expanded and ruptured their tanks.
+More detailed databases and tracking systems were gradually developed, including Gabbard diagrams, to improve the modeling of orbital evolution and decay.

-Studying the explosions, In March 1971, Gabbard developed a technique for predicting the orbital paths of their products, and Gabbard diagrams (or plots) are now widely used.
-These studies were used to improve the modeling of orbital evolution and decay.

-When the NORAD database became publicly available during the 1970s, techniques developed for the asteroid-belt were applied to the study to the database of known artificial satellite Earth objects.
+When the NORAD database became publicly available during the 1970s, techniques developed for the asteroid-belt were applied to the study of known artificial satellite objects.

-In addition to approaches to debris reduction where time and natural gravitational/atmospheric effects help to clear space debris, or a variety of technological approaches that have been proposed (with most not implemented) to reduce space debris, a number of scholars have observed that institutional factors—political, legal, economic and cultural "rules of the game"—are the greatest impediment to the cleanup of near-Earth space.
-By 2014, there was little commercial incentive to reduce space debris, since the cost of dealing with it is not assigned to the entity producing it, but rather falls on all users of the space environment, and rely on human society as a whole that benefits from space technologies and knowledge.
-A number of suggestions for improving institutions so as to increase the incentives to reduce space debris have been made.
-These include government mandates to create incentives, as well as companies coming to see economic benefit to reducing debris more aggressively than existing government standard practices.

-In 1979 NASA founded the Orbital Debris Program to research mitigation measures for space debris in Earth orbit.
+Time and natural gravitational/atmospheric effects help to clear space debris.
+A variety of technological approaches have also been proposed, though most have not been implemented.
+A number of scholars have observed that systemic factors, political, legal, economic, and cultural, are the greatest impediment to the cleanup of near-Earth space.
+There has been little commercial incentive to reduce space debris since the associated cost does not accrue to the entity producing it.
+Rather, the cost falls to all users of the space environment who benefit from space technology and knowledge.
+A number of suggestions for increasing incentives to reduce space debris have been made.
+These would encourage companies to see the economic benefit of reducing debris more aggressively than existing government mandates require.
+In 1979, NASA founded the Orbital Debris Program to research mitigation measures for space debris in Earth orbit.